-— pre_machined_hole_diameter: In order to facilitate the penetration of the metal sheet by the tip of the flow drilled screw, a small hole may be machined in the sheet metal.
+— pre_machined_hole_diameter: In order to facilitate the penetration of the metal sheet by the tip of the FDS, a small hole may be machined in the sheet metal.
 Furthermore, when the penetration happens in the phase of material forming, a small portion of the formed part flows opposite to the fastening direction and creates a bulge (dW) that has to be accommodated by the clearance-hole (dD).
 The default value is 0,0, which means “no pre-machined hole or clearance hole”, see Figure 29:

 8329_ed1fig29.EPS